Home Occupations | Garage Sales | Signs in Right of Way | Yard Parking

-If you live in an area with a homeowners association (HOA) it may have adopted stricter deed restrictions including aesthetic controls.
+If you live in an area with a homeowners association (HOA) it may have adopted deed restrictions that are more strict than city ordinances, such as aesthetic controls.
 Deed restrictions are private contracts and are not enforced by the City – you must contact your homeowners’ association.

 Some files require a special viewer